JekiTheMonkey/ekithemonkey.github.io/_posts/2023-09-23-Lyra-Seamless-Travel.md

-After all that logic took place (`PC` and `PS` creation, as well as the seamless initialization) we'll finish the `SpawnPlayerControllerCommon()` execution inside the `AMTD_GameMode::HandleSeamlessTravelPlayer()`, and carry on initializing other player controllers of the players that are following our seamless travel.
+After all that logic took place (`PC` and `PS` creation, as well as the seamless initialization) we'll finish the `SpawnPlayerControllerCommon()` execution inside the `AMTD_GameMode::HandleSeamlessTravelPlayer()`, and carry on initializing other player controllers that are following our seamless travel.

 ## New pseudo stack trace

-With all of that out of the way let's take a look on the new pseudo stack trace in case of any player (i.e. the calls are the same for server and clients):
+With all of that out of the way let's take a look at the new pseudo stack trace in case of any player (i.e. the calls are the same for server and clients):

 ```c++